krgamestudios/Toy/getting-started/standard-library.md

 ### concat(self, other): any

-This function only works when self and other are matching compounds (both arrays, dictionaries or strings).
+This function only works when self and others are matching compounds (both arrays, dictionaries or strings).
 It returns a new compound of that kind, with the content of `other` appended to the content of `self`.

 ### containsKey(self: dictionary, key): bool

-This function returns `true` if `self` contains the given `key`, otherwise it returns false.
+This function returns `true` if `self` contains the given `key`; otherwise, it returns false.

 ### containsValue(self, value): bool

-This function returns `true` if `self` contains the given `value`, otherwise it returns false.
+This function returns `true` if `self` contains the given `value`; otherwise, it returns false.

 ### every(self, func: fn): bool

-This function takes either an array or a dictionary as the `self` argument, and a function as `func`.
+This function takes either an array or a dictionary as the `self` argument and a function as `func`.
 The argument `func` must take two arguments - the first is the index/key of the array/dictionary, and the second is the value.
 The contents of `self` are passed into `func`, one element at a time, until `func` returns `false`, at which point this function returns `false`.
-Otherwise this function returns `true`.
+Otherwise, this function returns `true`.

 ### forEach(self, func: fn)

-This function takes either an array or a dictionary as the `self` argument, and a function as `func`.
+This function takes either an array or a dictionary as the `self` argument and a function as `func`.
 The argument `func` must take two arguments - the first is the index/key of the array/dictionary, and the second is the value.
-The contents of `self` are passed into `func`, one element at a time.
+The contents of `self` are passed into `func` one element at a time.

 ```
 import standard;